karishmacarterjohnson/export-learn/README.md

 Files will be saved within the `ada-learn` folder.

-should you need to restart the process, delete all subfolders within `ada-learn` and rerun main.py
+should you need to restart the process, delete all subfolders within `ada-learn` (or move them elsewhere) and rerun main.py